-Being so small, the cells sense their chemical surroundings using a temporal sensing system.
-In the absence of a gradient, the flagella all rotate as a bundle counterclockwise and the cell moves straight ahead in short bursts called "runs" (FIGURE 4.10A).
+rotate as a bundle counterclockwise and the cell moves straight ahead in short bursts called "runs" (FIGURE 4.10A).
 These runs can last a few seconds and the cells can move up to 10 body lengths per second (the fastest human can run about 5-6 body lengths per second).
-A reversal of flagellar rotation (clockwise rotation) causes the cell to "tumble" randomly for a second as the flagella become unbundled.
+A reversal of flagellar rotation (clockwise rotation) causes the cell to "tumble" randomly for a second as the flagella become unbundled and uncoordinated.
 Then, the motor again reverses direction and another run occurs in a new direction.

-If an attractant gradient is present, cell behavior changes; cells moving up the gradient now experience longer periods when the motor turns counterclockwise (lengthened runs) and shorter periods when it turns clockwise (shortened tumbles) (FIGURE 4.10B).
+If an attractant gradient is present, cell behavior changes and the cells exhibit "biased random walking."
+Cells moving up the gradient now experience longer periods when the motor turns counterclockwise (lengthened runs) and shorter periods when it turns clockwise (shortened tumbles) (FIGURE 4.10B).
 The combined result is a net movement toward the attractant; that is, up the concentration gradient.